andreamgrs/holbertonschool-hbnb/v1/README.md

 >>> from app import db
 >>> db.create_all()
 ```
-### 🧪 Testing
+### 🧪 Testing (using Postman/cURL)

-Test using Postman or cURL, when you create a user for the first time, that user need to be admin in order to perform certain subsequent tasks later so you need "is_admin" to be true when creating the first ever user.
+Prior to test: When you create a user for the first time, that user need to be an admin in order to perform certain subsequent tasks later on. "is_admin" needs to be true when creating the first ever user.

 #### 🔐 Access Control Overview